P-Teach: Internship

 Want to explore what the profession of teaching looks and feels like?

 Work in a classroom, helping a teacher, and gain invaluable experiences with students.
 Students are eligible to participate in an education specific internship in the P-TEACH pathway of their choice.
-Internship opportunities are individualized to match the interests of students.
-Current internship opportunities range from Community Schools, PreK, Elementary, or Secondary, Music, Art, SPED, Speech, Coaches, Project Launch during the summer, etc. This course requires 60 hours of meeting time with student and instructor per semester for 0.5 credits and completion of a meeting log with specific meeting times and dates.
-For questions please email Melissa Dole.
+Internship opportunities are individualized to match the interests of the student.
+Current internship opportunities range from Community Schools, PreK, Elementary, or Secondary Education, Music, Art, SPED, Speech, Coaches, Project Launch during the summer, etc. This course requires 40 hours of classroom participation directly with students as well as online coursework and check-ins with the instructor.
+This class can be taken multiple times.

 This course is offered during the fall, spring, and summer semesters every year.